-Whether it’s more bills coming down the pike, your boss getting progressively worse, or if you’re just tired of your full-time gig, we’ve got your back with these best freelance jobs websites.
+Ah, freelance jobs.
+Whether it’s a few more bills than usual these days, a slow down at your full-time job, a boss that’s getting progressively worse, or you’re just ready for a change of pace—I’ve got your back with these best freelance job websites.

-Just because it takes time to build up a freelance business doesn’t mean you can’t get going this instant and dive right in.
-So I compiled this list of freelance job sites that you can get started on right away.
+Just because it takes time to build a freelance business (or launch any other small business idea) doesn’t mean you can’t get going this instant and start with landing a paid freelance job today.
+So I compiled this list of freelance job sites that you can get started on right now.

 Check out my picks for the best freelance jobs websites, broken down by category: